 My mother and I moved to America when I was 8, one year before the '89 Revolution, which we watched on TV.
 I attended Westover High School, a private all-girls' school that offered financial aid to a large percentage of its students and a first-class education in poetry.
 I have yet to hear of any other place like it.

 I went to Yale University, where I studied contemporary poetry and photography.
 As I was finishing the Johns Hopkins Writing Seminars in 2004, I read somewhere that a filmmaker I admire had studied poetry before beginning (and never finishing) film school.
 I also realized that I was prepared neither to teach nor publish.

 To preempt starvation and a certain kind of death, I fled to former-Communist Romania, to eat real tomatoes and to work in films.
 I have spent the last several years doing that, in various capacities.
 Off-set I write commercial directors' treatments, publish reviews, poems, translations from the Romanian and shoot wedding photographs.

-I currently live and work in New York and Los Angeles.
+I currently live and work and study religion and literature in New England.